How music licensing works for music streaming services?

 Which type of music licences should you obtain for your streaming service?

-The three most common types of music licences for streaming services are the master rights, the publishing rights and the public performance licence.
+The 3 most common types of music licences for streaming services are the master rights, the publishing rights and the public performance licence.

 • Master rights